-Figure 5 shows the sign and strengths of the first principal component (PC1), which explains 52.8% of the variance in the GPM data.
-In other words, the colours indicate how much the seasonal curves in each grid cell deviate from the regionally averaged seasonal precipitation.
+Figure 5 shows the sign and strengths of the first principal component (PC1), which explains 52.8 % of the variance in the GPM data.
+In other words, the colors indicate how much the seasonal curves in each grid cell deviate from the r zionally averaged seasonal precipitation.
 The red regions are characterized by a distinct summer precipitation peak, whereas the blue regions have significant monthly contributions to annual precipitation outside of the monsoon season.
-In order to demonstrate the main features of seasonal precipitation in the two opposing regions, the seasonal curves at two locations (A and B) with extreme eigenvector strength values are shown in comparison to the part of the curves, which are explained by PC1 at the respective
+In order to demonstrate the main features of seasonal precipitation in the two opposing regions, the seasonal curves at two lotations (A and B) with extreme eigenvector strength values are shown in comparison to the part of the curves, which are explained by PC1 at the respective location (Fig. 5).
+Locations A and B are chosen from the 90th percentile of positive (blue) and negative (red) eigenvector strength values in the plateau region.
+The black line in Figure 5 shows the regionally averaged curve over the entire domain (TP + surroundings), to visualize how much the seasonal curves at the example locations A and B (dashed lines) can deviate from regionally averaged seasonal curve.
+The solid lines display the two contrasting features of the PC1 for blue (example point A) and red (example point B) regions: The PC1 for regions with strong negative eigenvector strength is marked by a distinct summer peak and the PC1 of regions with strong positive eigenvector strength values is marked by a flatter seasonal curve.
+The points reveal, hence, an interesting feature of the southern parts of the TP: The "blue" pattern (which represents a higher contribution during the winter on the compared to the red regions) expands along the southern mountain ranges towards the southeastern edges the TP.
+This means that the seasonal variation in some parts of the southeastern strongly resembles the northwest outside of the plateau.

-FIGURE 3 Mean precipitation rates (mm·day-1) during May-September for MSWEP (2014-2016), CMORPH (2014-2017), TRMM (2014-2017) and GPM (2014-2017) [Colour figure can be viewed at wileyonlinelibrary.com]
+EVALUATE: Mean precipitation rates (mm/day) during May - September for MSWEP (2014 - 2016), CMORPH (2014 - 2017), TRMM (2014 - 2017) and GPM (2014 - 2017).

-FIGURE 4 Contributions of summer precipitation (May-Sep) to total annual mean precipitation (%) for MSWEP, CMORPH, TRMM and GPM.
-The seasonal curve shows the average over the TP domain for the years 2014-2017 of GPM, CMORPH and TRMM and 2016-2016 for MSWEP [Colour figure can be viewed at wileyonlinelibrary.com]
+E GURE 4 Contributions of summer precipitation (May - Sep) to total annual mean precipitation (%) for MSWEP, C MORPH, TRMM and GPM.
+The seasonal curve shows the average over the TP domain for the years 2014 - 2017 of C M, CMORPH and TRMM and 2016 - 2016 for MSWEP.